 Cirsma and kokmateriÄli are two different transactions

 Many owners use the word "cirsma" as shorthand for "selling forest".
-Legally, that is not the case.
-What you actually transfer to the buyer determines the tax treatment, the paperwork, and sometimes even the title to the land.
+Legally that is wrong.
+What you transfer to the buyer determines the tax treatment, the required paperwork, and sometimes even title to the land.

-Most private sellers choose cirsma because it does not require capital investment in machinery or logistics.
-But the kokmateriÄli regime is usually more tax-efficient.
-Both are covered below.
+Most private sellers choose cirsma because it requires no capital outlay for machinery or logistics.
+The kokmateriÄli regime is usually more tax-efficient, but comes with operational requirements.
+Both are examined below.

 Base case: cirsma sale (§11.9 IIN likums)